-But keep in mind that no amount of angles, lighting or tricks of the trade can erase the fact that, at the end of the day, a penis is just a weird meat tube.
+But keep in mind that no amount of angles, lighting or tricks of the trade can erase the fact that, at the end of the day, a penis is just a weird meat tube (and you can’t take a big dick pick if your dick isn’t really that big).
 Apart from the scant tips and tricks I’ve just given you, there’s nothing you can really do to change that, so be realistic with yourself and you won’t be disappointed.

 I read a recent column of yours where a guy admitted he had a thing for MILFs.
 Your advice was great, so I’m going to try my version of that question: I’m only really into younger women.
 Not young young — of age, obviously, but somewhere in the 19- to 23-year-old zone.
 It feels shallow, but that’s just what I’m attracted to.
 Thing is, the older and older I get, the creepier it seems for me to be dating these women.
 I can’t really bring myself to be into women my age, and my friends seem really skeptical about it.
 Is there something wrong with me?
 Is there a way to keep seeing these younger women without being a creep?

 Nothing is “wrong” with you — women that age are hot.
 They seem effortless and agreeable, and their lack of relationship and life experience can be attractive to some people because it makes them impressionable and noncommittal.
 In fact, I’d be willing to bet that nearly everyone who’s into women finds women that age beautiful.
 I totally get that.
 I like my men younger, too!